2016 6 Hours of Nürburgring: Practice

-In the second practice session, which took place in mild weather conditions and was later affected by rain on portions of the track, Mark Webber in the No. 1 Porsche set the fastest lap time of the day at 1 minute and 40.997 seconds twenty minutes in.
+In the second practice session, which took place in mild weather conditions and was later affected by rain on portions of the track, Mark Webber in the No. 1 Porsche set the fastest lap time of the day at 1:40.997 20 minutes in.
 He finished 0.014 seconds faster than the second-placed Fässler, who, in turn, was 0.125 seconds quicker than his teammate Loïc Duval in third.
 Dumas' car suffered a front-left brake disc failure, causing him to drive into the turn one barriers and damage the front-end of his car.
 This rendered him unable to take any further part in practice and triggered a full course yellow.
-Stéphane Richelmi's No. 36 Signatech Alpine led LMP2 early on but Rast ended it as the fastest driver in the class with a time of 1 minute and 48.965 seconds, more than a second faster than Brundle's Strakka car.
+Stéphane Richelmi's No. 36 Signatech Alpine led LMP2 early on but Rast ended it as the fastest driver in the class with a time of 1:48.965, more than a second faster than Brundle's Strakka car.
 LMGTE Pro was led by Stanaway in the No. 97 Aston Martin while Rui Águas' No. 83 AF Corse Ferrari was fastest in LMGTE Am.
 Lamy and David Cheng were summoned by the stewards to race control after the two made contact.

 The third (and final) practice session was delayed three times for 45 minutes from its original start time because foggy weather conditions prevented the medical helicopter from flying.
 It was initially held on a damp track and some drizzle fell towards the session's end.
 Cars were equipped with intermediate tyres to start the session before switching to dry slick tyres when the track dried up.
-Webber set the fastest timed lap at 1 minute and 41.002 seconds with twenty minutes of practice left, and was almost three-tenths of a second faster than Anthony Davidson in Toyota's No. 5 car.
+Webber set the fastest timed lap at 1:41.002 with 20 minutes of practice left, and was almost three-tenths of a second faster than Anthony Davidson in Toyota's No. 5 car.
 Duval spun the No. 8 Audi at the second turn late in the session.
-Rast was the fastest LMP2 driver with a lap of 1 minute and 50.260 seconds in the session's final minute, and was nearly seven-tenths of a second quicker than Graves in Manor's No. 44 car.
+Rast was the fastest LMP2 driver with a lap of 1:50.260 in the session's final minute, and was nearly seven-tenths of a second quicker than Graves in Manor's No. 44 car.
 Gianmaria Bruni recorded the quickest time in LMGTE Pro, driving the No. 51 AF Corse Ferrari, while David Heinemeier Hansson in the No. 88 Abu Dhabi-Proton Racing Porsche was the fastest driver in LMGTE Am, despite spinning in the session's closing minutes.